timrosskamp/plain-transition/README.md

 ## API

 **`myTransition.start()`**
 This starts the transition.
 A transition can be restarted if `start()` gets called after the transition is done.
 A transition can not be restarted while its runnung.
+This function doesn't need to be called it `autoplay` is set to `true`, witch it is by default.

 **`myTransition.stop()`**
 This stops the transition immediately.